 Android is different from other mobile platforms being open source and free for hardware manufacturers, differentiating its offering from other paid and manufacturer-restricted platforms.

 Google also follows a differentiation strategy in terms of providing unique search advertising facilities to advertisers on its top mobile properties.

-Social platforms like Facebook and twitter that quickly soared on the advertising landscape have urged Google to pursue its social platform strategy seriously.
+Social platforms like Facebook and Twitter which quickly soared on the advertising landscape have urged Google to pursue its social platform strategy seriously.

 Resources and Capabilities of Google

-The principal type of resources in terms of tangible, intangible, and human resources for Google in reference to the above strategies are discussed with further evidences below.
+The principal type of resources in terms of tangible, intangible, and human resources for Google in reference to the above strategies are discussed with further evidence below.